green-green-avk/AnotherTerm-docs/docs/local-shell-w-x.md

 2. An application targeted API >= 29 cannot `execve()` any binaries from any file tree locations that is writable by it on Androids&#xA0;10 and higher.
+This new behavior interferes with the "Linux under PRoot" feature in its current state.

 ## Mitigation